ni/measurement-plugin-converter-python/README.md

   - Have properly type hinted inputs and outputs.
   - Use one of the supported drivers.
 - Initialize the instrument driver's session inside the measurement function.
-- Use keyword argument in driver's session initialization for `resource_name` argument.

 The measurement plug-in created by this tool doesn't include a measurement UI file.